 A Reboot window will appear.
 Click on Reboot.

 A confirmation window will appear, click on OK.

 Wait for the process to complete 100%.
 And once the router reboots wait till the router gets turned on.

 Connect to the new WiFi Extender

 That’s it, now connect your smartphone/computer to the new WiFi connection that you have created.
 And, test the Internet.
 It will work fine.
 Place the old router where WiFi signals are weak.
 That way you will be able to use the old WiFi router effectively.
-So that’s how you can use TP-Link Router as WiFi Extender.
+So that’s how you can use a TP-Link Router as a WiFi Extender.
 Let me know in the comment section if you face any trouble.